 There’s such a huge pressure at this age to find ‘the one’ I often wonder if it gives us enough time to really find ourselves first (the cliché had to be done).
 Acting selfish is seen as so negative and it shouldn’t be.
 If someone wants to be selfish with their time to focus on themselves instead of finding a wife/husband, they should be allowed to without question.
 I flipping love being able to do what I want, when I want, I don’t have to think about anyone else’s responsibilities but my own, I can spend my money purely on myself if I wanted.
 I’ve been in a relationship with myself for the past 21 years and I don’t think that’s a bad thing.

 Sometimes I think it would be so much easier without social media; you could plan to see someone next week and that would be that.
 Now you’ll see multiple posts, likes, tweets from them within that week.
 You can stalk their past relationships (don’t lie we’ve all done it) and see what they’re doing and with who.
 It’s like a scene from ‘He’s Just Not That into You’ where Drew Barrymore’s character has to go through multiple different channels just to get a conversation going with a guy.
-It’s painful to keep track because you can guarantee you will see something that makes you think “right, alone forever, I’ll go adopt 5 dogs” and then the whole process just starts all over again.
+It’s painful to keep track because you can guarantee you will see something that makes you think “well this will never work, I’ll go adopt 5 dogs” and then the whole process just starts all over again.

 I’m comfortable being single because I’m comfortable with myself.
 I’ve focused on this for the past few years and I’ll continue to, but I’m starting to not completely shut down the notion of a relationship.
 Now then, I’m still hopeless and I’m not expecting any Prince Charming to come sweep me off my feet tomorrow, but I’d settle for in a couple of months, even a year…